WiFi Calling: Everything You Need to Know

 • Improves voice quality in weak signal areas.

-• It’s built into your device so you don’t need to download an app or purchase special equipment.
+• Built-in feature, meaning you don’t need to download an app or purchase special equipment.

-• By reducing the continuous search for a reliable signal, WiFi calling helps extend battery life.
+• Helps extend battery life by reducing the continuous search for a reliable signal.

 Disadvantages:

-• Overloaded WiFi networks can result in inadequate WiFi signal strength.
-This leads to poor voice quality, dropped calls, and undelivered texts.
+• Congested WiFi networks may result in inadequate WiFi signal strength, resulting in subpar voice quality, dropped calls, and failed texts.

-• Some cellular devices and WiFi networks do not support WiFi calling.
+• Certain mobile devices and WiFi networks are incompatible with WiFi calling.

-• A WiFi hotspot is not always within reach when on the go.
+• A WiFi hotspot may not always be accessible when on the go.

 Why Does My Phone Drop Calls on WiFi?